-The majority of DC assets are invested in the default strategy, with the assets allocated depending on members' expected retirement dates (as shown in the chart) or in the BlackRock Global 50:50 Index Fund on a self-select basis.
+As at 30 September 2023, the majority of DC assets (c.73%) were invested in funds used in the default and alternative lifestyle strategies, with the assets allocated depending on members' expected retirement dates (as shown in the chart above for the default).
+A further c.15% of DC assets were invested in the BlackRock Global 50:50 Index Fund on a selfselect basis.

 We have assessed "popular arrangements" to be an investment option with more than £100m invested or which accounts for 10% or more of total scheme assets.